sixertoy/kiss-cli/README.md

 ```

 - KISS must be installed globally
-- Create a `.kiss` folder in your project's directories to override default templates
+- Create a `.kiss` folder in your project's directories to override root templates
 - Kiss looks for templates in `(project)/.kiss` **>** `/User/home/.kiss` **>** `(global)node_modules/.kiss`

 #### Options